 Early on, breasts may feel tight and appear somewhat artificial.
 As the swelling goes down, most patients notice significant improvement about a week or two after surgery, and after approximately four weeks, patients should begin to see the final results.

 Internally, it takes a year for tissue to completely heal; however, most of these changes occur in the first six weeks.
 By that time, most patients can be relatively confident about their new breast size.
-Photos are taken at two months for comparison with preoperative appearance.
+Photos are usually taken at two months for comparison with preoperative appearance.
 Long term care is individualized for each patient depending on their work, sports activities, and type of implants, and this requires in-depth discussion.
 Dr. Durst believes that long term follow-up care after breast implant surgery is important, and he continues to see patients once a year for as long as they want to come.